Skip to content

 Big benchmark from launch materialsabout 1 in 3 reached 20% or greater weight lossstrong long-run injectable benchmark with established real-world use

-That last line is important.
-The pill is not "Rybelsus with better branding."
-It is a higher-intensity obesity product that now belongs in the same serious conversation as injectable semaglutide.
+Sit with that last row for a second.
+The pill isn't "Rybelsus with better branding."
+It's a higher-intensity obesity product that now belongs in the same serious conversation as injectable semaglutide.

 Side effects still look like semaglutide side effects

-No one should pick the pill because they think it deletes the GI profile.
-It does not.
+Nobody should pick the pill thinking it deletes the GI profile.
+It doesn't.

 Novo Nordisk's 2025 OASIS 4 materials reported these common GI events with oral semaglutide 25 mg: